WildGums/WildGums.OpenSource/src/content/_index.md

 # WildGums open source center

-Welcome to the open-source center of WildGums!
+Welcome to the WildGums open-source center!

-Imagine yourself in a candy shop.
-Everywhere you look, there is the candy you were looking for!
-That's what this centre appears to be for WPF developers.
+Imagine being in a candy shop.
+Everywhere you look, there is candy you were looking for!
+That's what this centre aims to be for WPF developers.
-A list of high-quality, free and open source components.
-Each library can be used on its own, but this set of libraries is built to work seamingless together as well.
+A list of mature, high-quality, free and open source components.
+Each library can be used on its own, but were designed to work seamingless together as well.

-The libraries are being maintained / developed very actively (new prereleases on a daily basis, stable versions on a monthly basis).
+The libraries are actively maintained and developed (new prereleases on a daily basis, stable versions on a monthly basis).

 The following platforms are supported: